yndc/yonscript/docs/ecs.md

 ## Components

-A component is a container of data.
+A component is a container of data, it is the only way to create a persistent state in Yonscript.

 A component could refer to another component, or entity.